osqp/osqp/roadmap.md

 -   [ ] Parameter Selection: `rho`, `sigma` and `alpha` from examples (data driven).
 N.B.
 It seems that the optimal `rho` decreases with the problem dimensions
 -   [ ] Implement functions to update `sigma`, `eps_prim_inf` and `eps_dual_inf` parameters
+-   [ ] Avoid square roots -> Use eps tests to the 2
+-   [ ] Avoid copying temporary vectors to previous ones (use pointers swap instead)
 -   [ ] Add functions to update matrices in Python and Matlab
 -   [ ] Change embedded flag with VECTOR_PARAMETERS and MATRIX_PARAMETERS
 -   [ ] Add unittests Python for code generation
--   [ ] Add CTRL-C interrupt close function!
+-   [ ] Add CTRL-C interrupt close function
 -   [ ] Implement code generation in Matlab
 -   [ ] Fix relative criterion for termination condition
--   [ ] Implement cheaper dual residual computation: (only one matrix-vector computation)
+-   [ ] Implement cheaper dual residual computation: (only one matrix-vector computation (maybe?))
 -   [ ] Stress tests Maros Meszaros
 -   [ ] Link to CVXPY